kkaur89/SEI-Project-Three/README.md

 After we tested that all routes worked in Insomnia, we installed the front end section together and attempted rendering an interactive map which would be later used to render all places as icons on the map.
 We installed the front end by running ```npx create-react-app client —template cra-template-ga-ldn-projects```, and then updated the port to match the backend.

 For the interactive map, we used the MapBox API and saved our token in our .env file.
-The Viewport was set to the long and lat of Icleand, and each place that was seeded was renderd as an icon on the map.
-If you clicked on the icon, a card appears with the three tabs with information about that place.
-This was the first time using Bootstrap, so it took some time getting used the imports at the top from Bootstrap in order for the Card to render.
+The Viewport was set to the long and lat of Iceland, and each place that was seeded was rendered as an icon on the map.
+If you click on the icon, a card appears with the three tabs with information about that place.
+This was the first time using Bootstrap, so it took some time getting used to the imports at the top from Bootstrap in order for the Card to render.

 ![Screenshot 2021-05-04 at 09 32 35](https://user-images.githubusercontent.com/77445688/116978524-b9bd8800-acbb-11eb-83eb-4fe8ffb5fbba.png)

 ### Day Four and Five - Frontend

-As we managed to render the main map together before the weekend, we then all took ownership of a seperate front end component to work on over the weekend, as well collecting more data to seed for the final version.
+As we managed to render the main map together before the weekend, we then all took ownership of a separate front end component to work on over the weekend, as well collecting more data to seed for the final version.

 I was responsible for creating the package show page.
 This page would be used to display the daily itinerary of the tour which would be rendered on top of the map, with the icons of the places that relate to that package only.
-The aim was to use Bootstrap Carousel to render each day seperately.
+The aim was to use Bootstrap Carousel to render each day separately.

-Two seperate components were created for this page.
-The main page which had the map and the GET request to the API to render the iconc of the places relating to the package.
-The second component was used to pass through props and format the intinerary in the carousel, which was the ShowPackageTile component.
+Two separate components were created for this page.
+The main page which had the map and the GET request to the API to render the icon of the places relating to the package.
+The second component was used to pass through props and format the itinerary in the carousel, which was the ShowPackageTile component.

       const [packages, setPackage] = useState(null)